UKGC #39028GamStop Registered18+ OnlyReviewed: Aug 2026

 Spoiler: kind of.

 New account.
 25 February.
-Registration took five minutes — longer than LeoVegas or bet365, partly because the email verification link was slow to arrive.
+Registration took 5 minutes - longer than LeoVegas or bet365, partly because the email verification link was slow to arrive.
 Deposited sixty pounds via PayPal.
 Snatched the hundred free spins with code WELCOME100FS.
-Played slots for an hour, switched to live blackjack for another hour, then tried one of 888's in-house games — 888 Jackpot — which I will revisit because it genuinely surprised me.
+Played slots for an hour, switched to live blackjack for another hour, then tried one of 888's in-house games - 888 Jackpot - which I will revisit because it really surprised me.

 Then the withdrawal.
 This is where you feel the twenty-nine years.